gvankeerberghen/PlasticPlayer_rebuild/cheatsheet.md

 	inet 192.168.2.1 netmask 0xffffff00 broadcast 192.168.2.255
 ```

-but surprisingly the following command:
+but surprisingly nmap would not have helped:
 ```sh
 nmap -sn 192.168.2.0/24
 ```